Muslim uprisings in Kars and Sharur–Nakhichevan: Background

 On 4 June 1918, in the aftermath of the October Revolution and the collapse of Russian authority in the South Caucasus, the newly independent First Republic of Armenia was forced to relinquish extensive territories to the Ottoman Empire through the Treaty of Batum.
 The districts surrendered consisted of Kars and western parts of the Erivan Governorate including most of the counties (уезды) of Surmalu and Nakhichevan (present-day Iğdır Province and Nakhchivan, respectively).

 Following the Armistice of Mudros, the Ottoman army was forced to withdraw from the formerly-Russian territories it had seized.
 The withdrawal which occurred throughout 1918–1919 left Muslim puppet states in the wake of the retreat to hinder the westward expansion of the fledgling Armenian and Georgian republics.

 The Provisional National Government of the Southwestern Caucasus and the Republic of Aras existed for some months until their capitulation by Armenian and British forces in April 1919.
 Despite the apparent defeat of the Ottoman Empire, Turkish agitators, invigorated by the British withdrawal from the South Caucasus, were reportedly encouraging sedition amongst Muslim villagers in Armenia—the subversive activities culminating in a series of anti-Armenian uprisings in the summer of 1919.

 A contemporary source writes: "By the summer of 1919, the question of repatriation was completely overshadowed by widespread Muslim uprisings.
 The issues at stake had transformed the repatriation question into a matter of Armenian survival."
-In 1921, C. E. Bechhofer Roberts wrote: "[On] the Igdir front … General Sebo was holding the Kurds at bay … [T]owards Ararat … was the Kamarloo front.
+In 1921, C. E. Bechhofer Roberts wrote: "[On] the Igdir front ...
+General Sebo was holding the Kurds at bay ...
+[T]owards Ararat ... was the Kamarloo front.
 There the enemy was the Tartar, supported, of course, by Turkish auxiliaries and excited by their agents.
 Far away in the East is the way to Nahichevan, which was in the possession of the enemy."

+Vahakn Dadrian, professor of sociology, describes Turkey’s collusion with Azeris as a deceitful "Ittihadist pattern of genocide," citing statements from Turkish General Karabakeir who wrote "under the pretext of protecting the rights of Muslim minorities, there is ground for constant intervention" and "arming the Turks of the area little by little, toward the goal of linking up east and west in the area, and molding Azerbaijan into an independent Turkish government through the creation of a national force structure."